Join us for Bastard Nation, the final play in a trilogy, which explores the

 Following the death of the family Matriarch, siblings grapple with secrets revealed in her will.
 Adoption is only one of the discoveries they face as they redefine their sense of family.

 Bastard Nation explores the disconnect experienced by people impacted by adoption and forced childbearing.
-And the generational curses enacted by these experiences
+And the generational curses enacted by these experiences.

+Bastard Nation is funded, in part, by the 2026 Carol Sutton Memorial Grant.
 The Trilogy productions to date have included two plays exploring tenets of the reproductive justice crisis in the United States today.

 Operating Theatre is a farce with a young female protagonist seeking abortion care for an unintended pregnancy.
 In order to access care she must endure a cruise ship game-show set of hoops to jump through until the ship enters the neutral waters.